The Best Places to Buy Affordable Art Online

 Lulu and Georgia is proof that sophisticated art can be affordable; you just have to know where to look.
 They have prints, including recreations of famous paintings, for as low as $30 and allow you to filter your search to specific price ranges and mediums.
 For example, you can snag this elegant impressionist painting by artist Edouard Manet, which depicts a Parisian street after the end of the Franco-Prussian War, unframed for just $117.

 Some things are just too good not to share, which is why I'm going to let you in on a little secret: Anthropologie is an amazing place to go for pre-framed, vintage-inspired artwork.
 Every item in their collection, from small watercolor scenes of Paris to large tapestries, tells a story and will infuse your space with a sense of history.
-Even this rendering of a dancer in repose seems like something you'd spy in a treasured family album.
+Even this detailed portrait of Cuban architecture by Lydia Marie Elizabeth seems like something you'd spy in a treasured family album.
 Expect to pay anywhere from $100 to $300.
 (Which, for the record, is much cheaper than an actual antique.)